Get AI SEO for FREE.

 Subscription and paywalled content

-The following properties are used in marking the sections that are locked from users’ accessing.
+The following properties are used to mark the sections that are locked from users’ access.

 • isAccessibleForFree – takes a boolean value (true or false) that lets you set if the page has content that is not accessible for free.